brunopantaleao/costof_gold_mining_and_violence/README.md

 The paper uses a Bartik-style instrument constructed from 1985–2000 baseline mining shares and international gold price fluctuations to isolate exogenous variation in mining exposure.
 We document that:

 - Gold price booms, amplified by local mining intensity, significantly increase homicides and agrarian land conflicts
-- Effects are heterogeneous: larger impacts on non-White and female-headed households
+- Effects are heterogeneous: larger impacts on non-White, younger, and male individuals
-- Results hold across multiple robustness checks, including pre-trend tests, placebo specifications, and extreme-value trimming
+- Results hold across multiple robustness checks, including value-shifts tests, placebo specifications, and extreme-value trimming
-- Mechanisms operate through both criminal infrastructure and resource appropriation

 ## Contents